kpengk/SequentialThreadPool/README.md

 # SequentialThreadPool

-A C++11 thread pool in which tasks in the same group are executed in the order they are queued.
+A header-only thread pool in which tasks in the same group are executed in the order they are queued.

 Basic usage: